CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     }
   ]
 ],
-"enchantments": [ "ench_id_1" ],   // List of IDs of enchantments granted by this mutation "temperature_speed_modifier": 0.5, // If nonzero, become slower when cold, and faster when hot
+"enchantments": [ "ench_id_1" ],   // List of enchantments granted by this mutation, can be either string ids of the enchantment or an inline definition of the enchantment
+"temperature_speed_modifier": 0.5, // If nonzero, become slower when cold, and faster when hot
                                    // 1.0 gives +/-1% speed for each degree above or below 65F
 "mana_modifier": 100               // Positive or negative change to total mana pool